davidcrumpton/buffy/README.md

 # Inspiration

 I never use getopt_long(3), or long options, in anything I create.
-I decided to give it a try and laughed when I noticed the Buffy the Vampire Slayer references in the getopt_long EXAMPLE section.
+I decided to give it a try and laughed when I noticed the Buffy the Vampire Slayer references in the getopt_long EXAMPLE section of OpenBSD, and MacOS.

 ```
      /* options descriptor */